What is SQL Data Sync for Azure?

 How much does the SQL Data Sync service cost

 There's no charge for the SQL Data Sync service itself.
 However, you still collect data transfer charges for data movement in and out of your SQL Database instance.
-For more info, see SQL Database pricing.
+For more information, see data transfer charges.

 What regions support Data Sync